-React (any framework)
+React

 Prerequisites

-- React 18 or later
+- React 18 or later.

 import express from 'express'

-import { encodePayload, signPayload } from '@unchurn.dev/widget/nextjs'
+import { mintUnchurnToken } from '@unchurn.dev/widget/server'

 const router = express.Router()